pkdone/k8s-cld-mgr/README.md

     $ docker logs automation-agent-container
     ```

- **Note:** Replace 'XXXX', 'YYYY' & 'ZZZZ' with your Docker Hub username (e.g. 'jbloggs'), your Cloud Manager GroupID (a.k.a.
+ **Note:** Above, replace 'XXXX', 'YYYY' & 'ZZZZ' with your Docker Hub username (e.g. 'jbloggs'), your Cloud Manager GroupID (a.k.a.
 ProjectID, see "Settings | Project Settings" part of the Cloud Manager UI) and your Cloud Manager API key (you created in the 1.1 Prerequisites section above), respectively.

 3. Publish the Docker image for the Cloud Manager Automation Agent, to Docker Hub